 Sieber & Stanley (1988) also suggest there are 4 main ethical concerns when conducting SSR:

-• The way in which the findings of research are interpreted and applied.
+- The way in which the findings of the research are interpreted and applied.

 Sieber and Stanley suggest the following ethical guidelines for carrying out SSR.
 There is some overlap between these and research on human participants in general.

 Sound & valid methodology: This is even more vital when the research topic is socially sensitive.
-Academics are able to detect flaws in method but the lay public and the media often don’t.
-When research findings are publicised, people are likely to take them as fact and policies may be based on them.
+Academics are able to detect flaws in methods, but the lay public and the media often don’t.
+When research findings are publicized, people are likely to take them as fact, and policies may be based on them.
 Examples are Bowlby’s maternal deprivation studies and intelligence testing.

 Informed consent: Participants should be made aware of how taking part in the research may affect them.

-Justice & equitable treatment: Examples of unjust treatment are (i) publicising an idea, which creates prejudice against a group, & (ii) withholding a treatment, which you believe is beneficial, from some participants so that you can use them as controls.
-E.g. The Tuskergee Study which withheld treatment for STIs from black men to investigate the effects of syphilis on the body.
+Justice & equitable treatment: Examples of unjust treatment are (i) publicizing an idea, which creates a prejudice against a group, & (ii) withholding a treatment, which you believe is beneficial, from some participants so that you can use them as controls.
+E.g., The Tuskergee Study which withheld treatment for STIs from black men to investigate the effects of syphilis on the body.